Biogenic CO2 and accounting concepts

 What emissions are reported in each scope ?

-Scope 1 should include direct emissions of methane (CH4) and nitrous oxide (N2O) from sources owned or operated by the reporting organisation including emissions from combustion of fuels.
+Scope 1 should include direct emissions of methane (CH4) and nitrous oxide (N2O) from sources owned or operated by the reporting organization including emissions from combustion of fuels.
 Focusing on fuels, methane emissions come from incomplete combustion of fuels and nitrous oxide emissions come from the combination of nitrogen in the fuels and oxygen in the air during combustion.

 These emissions, unlike biogenic CO2, are additions to the stock of greenhouse gases in the atmosphere.
 They must therefore be reported in scope 1.